RCOSDP/weko/docs/deploymentguide/installation-detailed.rst

      The IP address of the Web server node.

    INVENIO_WEB_INSTANCE
-     The name of your Invenio instance that will be created.
+     The name of your WEKO3 instance that will be created.
 Usually equal to the name of the Python virtual environment.

    INVENIO_WEB_VENV
-     The name of the Python virtual environment where Invenio will be installed.
+     The name of the Python virtual environment where WEKO3 will be installed.
-     Usually equal to the name of the Invenio instance.
+     Usually equal to the name of the WEKO3 instance.

    INVENIO_USER_EMAIL
-     The email address of a user account that will be created on the Invenio instance.
+     The email address of a user account that will be created on the WEKO3 instance.

    INVENIO_USER_PASS
-     The password of this Invenio user.
+     The password of this WEKO3 user.

    INVENIO_POSTGRESQL_HOST
      The IP address of the PostgreSQL database server.

    INVENIO_POSTGRESQL_DBNAME
-     The database name that will hold persistent data of our Invenio instance.
+     The database name that will hold persistent data of our WEKO3 instance.

    INVENIO_POSTGRESQL_DBUSER
      The database user name used to connect to the database server.